1500M Power Walk

 - i) Disqualification will result when an athlete is judged to be in violation of the above rules in three separate instances by three separate officials or monitors or the race director during the course of the race competition.

-2026 is a qualifying year to participate in nationals.
+2026 is a qualifying year to participate in the 2027 National Senior Games presented by Humana in Tulsa, OK.